Yes, there really is a town called Mogpog. Mabuhay! – Welcome!

 Forty-seven years on, in 1997, Senen Livelo and a few of the band members, some in their eighties, are holding a jam session in the Livelo compound in Mogpog.

 Other members, playing in the town during that same year.

-Ignacio Livelo’s descendent, Senen Livelo Jnr., the Honourable Mayor of Mogpog Municipality, maintains the family’s musical traditions by playing the old folk songs and dances on the keyboard.
+Ignacio Livelo’s descendent, Senen Livelo Jnr., the former Mayor of Mogpog Municipality, maintains the family’s musical traditions by playing the old folk songs and dances on the keyboard.

 Mogpog Brass Band has now grown in size, has smart red uniforms, and plays in other places as well as Mogpog, including at the annual Feast of Black Nazarene in Quiapo, a district in the old part of Manila City.
 Click the link below to see them on a Youtube video.

 [This is an archived post originally posted in 2011 and based on field research carried out in 1995-7.
-Doubtless many things have changed in Mogpog, but it is good to record and remember the recent past for future generations.]
+Doubtless some things have changed in Mogpog, but they still celebrate the traditional Moryonan, and it is good to record and remember the recent past for future generations.]

 Rituals, enactments, street theatre – they are all part of Story’s rich repertoire, along with myths, fables, epics, sagas, legends, folktales and novels, a heritage that has sustained us physically, spiritually and socially since our ancestors were hunters and gatherers.
-Learn more in the new release A Biography of Story, A Brief History of Humanity.
+Learn more in this global cultural history of storytelling: A Biography of Story, A Brief History of Humanity.

 If you missed the other Tales in this series, the links are below: